 - The Company adopts the Group Anti-Money Laundering and Countering Financing of Terrorism ("AML/CFT") Policy Statement to reflect the Company's commitment in combating money laundering and financing of terrorism.
-The AML/CFT Policy Statement is further supported by the AML/CFT Standard Operating Procedures ("SOP"). - A Group Whistleblowing Policy is in place for employees, external parties and other stakeholders to raise concerns about illegal, unethical or unacceptable practices.
-This policy governs the disclosures, reporting, investigation of misconduct and protection offered to the person(s) making those disclosures in accordance with the Whistleblowing Protection Act, 2010. - A structured Business Continuity Management ("BCM") programme is in place to ensure resumption of critical business operations within the pre-defined Maximum Tolerable Downtime ("MTD").
-The Company has also established a Disaster Recovery Plan ("DRP") which outlines the processes and set of procedures to recover the Company's IT infrastructure within a set Recovery Time Objective ("RTO").

-The BCM Programme and the DRP are validated by conducting regular tests and updated as and when necessary.

-Sufficient takaful coverage, including covers for properties, employee-related, cyber security breaches, and Directors and Officers liabilities, are in place to ensure the Company is adequately protected against these risks and/or claims that could result in financial or reputational loss.
+The AML/CFT Policy Statement is further supported by the AML/CFT Standard Operating Procedures ("SOP"). - The Group has established the Group Anti-Money Laundering and Countering Financing of Terrorism and Targeted Financial Sanctions ("AML/CFT & TFS") Policy that reflects the Group's commitment in combating money laundering and financing of terrorism.
+It also sets out the Group's expectations on its relevant entities to be vigilant in ensuring proper controls and monitoring mechanisms to safeguard the entities against being used for money laundering or terrorism financing ("ML/TF") purposes. - A Group Whistleblowing Policy has been put in place for employees, external parties and other stakeholders to raise concerns about illegal, unethical or unacceptable practices.
+This policy governs the disclosures, reporting, investigation of misconduct and protection offered to the person(s) making those disclosures in accordance with the Whistleblowing Protection Act 2010. - A structured Business Continuity Management ("BCM") Programme is in place to ensure resumption of critical business operations within the pre-defined Maximum Tolerable Downtime ("MTD").
+The Group has also established a Disaster Recovery Plan ("DRP") which outlines the processes and set of procedures to recover the Group's IT infrastructure within a set Recovery Time Objective ("RTO"). - The BCM Programme and DRP are validated by conducting regular tests and updated as and when necessary. - Sufficient takaful coverage, including covers for properties, employee-related, cyber security breaches, and Directors and Officers liabilities, are in place to ensure the Group is adequately protected against these risks and/or claims that could result in financial or reputational loss.

-- (iii) Other Key Elements of Internal Control (cont'd.) - The Information Technology Steering Committee ("ITSC") is established to oversee the implementation of IT strategic plans and provide direction in support of IT related initiatives and activities. - The Information Systems and Services Department is responsible for continuously monitoring and responding to IT security threats, conducting awareness programmes, as well as performing assessments and network penetration test programmes.
+- (iii) Other Key Elements of Internal Control (cont'd.) - The Group Information Technology Steering Committee ("Group ITSC"), chaired by the President & Group Chief Executive Officer ("GCEO"), is established to oversee the implementation of IT strategic plans and provide direction in support of IT-related initiatives and activities.
+ITSC has also been established at respective main operating subsidiaries. - The Information Communication & Technology Department ("ICTD") and Information Systems & Services Department ("ISSD") are established and responsible for continuously monitoring and responding to IT security threats, conducting awareness programmes, as well as performing assessments and network penetration test programmes.

-(iii) Relationship with auditors
+(iii) Relationship with external auditors

-Information on the role of the AC in relation to the External Auditors is set out under the section 'Audit Committee' on pages 19 to 21.
+Information on the role of the AC in relation to the External Auditors is set out under the section 'Board Committees' on pages 19 to 21.

-The Company has always maintained a professional and transparent relationship with its Auditors in seeking professional advice and ensuring compliance with the approved financial reporting standards.
+The Company has always maintained a close and transparent relationship with its external auditors in seeking professional advice and ensuring compliance with approved accounting standards.